 His ongoing series of Do-It-Yourself online Catholic Retreat Guides are available in multiple formats at RCSpirituality.org.

 Fr.
-John currently resides in Michigan, where he continues his writing apostolate and serves as a confessor and spiritual director.
+John currently resides in Michigan, where he continues his writing apostolate and serves as superior for his religious community.